ccastromar/ai-blockchain-provenance/README.md

 Those inputs and outputs **are not stored in the Database**, only their hashes.

+## Extras

+There is also a CLI in Go lang to interact with the MongoDB hashchain.
+Also there is a Hardhat project with the "Ernest contract", that will be used to help query the Anchoring events in the Ethereum EVM.
+And additionally there is an AI sandbox with some example with Python to train Iris datasets, and integrated with the NestJs backend.

 ## Visual demo

 ### Register AI Model